halcyon/renewedbrain.com/dementia.md

 concerned about Dementia.
 There are a number of different kinds of dementia, or what people used to call "senility".
 Dementia is a disease of the central nervous system that basically reduces brain functioning gradually over time.
+Dementias include
+*Alzheimer's
+*Vascular Dementia
+*Frontotemporal Dementia
+*Parkinson’s
+*Creutzfeld-Jacob
+*Lewy Body
-Dementias include Alzheimer's, Vascular Dementia, Frontotemporal Dementia, Parkinson’s, Creutzfeld-Jacob, Lewy Body, and other degenerative diseases of the brain.
+*and other degenerative diseases of the brain.

 The most familiar type of dementia is Alzheimer’s dementia.
 The main characteristic of Alzheimer’s is gradual loss of short term memory, but other things can also be affected.
 The person can have problems making decisions, paying bills,